 Contact the PHCA Zoning Chair to arrange to meet with the PHCA at its Board of Directors meeting (or at a special meeting with the executive committee) to show and discuss your plans.
 The PHCA Board will then make a recommendation to the NPU whether to support or not support your plans.
 This recommendation will be based on zoning regulations, precedents set in the area, statements from affected neighbors, and consideration of any unique circumstances.

-Meet with the NPU (third Monday of each month, 7:00 p.m., at the Hillside meeting room, 1301 Monroe Drive between Dutch Valley and Amsterdam) to make your presentation to that group.
+Meet with the NPU (third Monday of each month, 7:00 p.m.) to make your presentation to that group.
 The NPU will make a recommendation, using the input from the PHCA, to the appropriate governing body of the city—the Zoning Review Board (ZRB) for zoning change requests or the Board of Zoning Adjustment (BZA) for zoning variance requests.

 The city’s zoning staff also makes recommendations to the zoning boards.
 Both the ZRB and the BZA hold public meetings where citizens are allowed to speak before a vote is taken.
 The BZA vote is final and the variance request is either approved or denied.
 The ZRB, however, makes recommendations on zoning changes to the Zoning Committee of the City Council, which in turn, recommends to the full City Council.
 The Council then recommends to the Mayor.
 The Mayor grants final approval or veto on the zoning-change request.

 While this procedure may seem daunting and at times cumbersome, it is necessary in maintaining high-quality residential areas within our great city.
 Your civic association is available and willing to assist you in the process and welcomes any questions you may have.